taroj1205/clipboard-manager/TASKS.md

 ## In Progress

+- [ ] Verify CI workflow after adding `libgtk-3-dev` (for GDK/GTK support) to system dependencies on Ubuntu runners.
-- [ ] Update CI workflow to install system dependencies (`libglib2.0-dev`) for Tauri builds on Ubuntu runners.
+- [ ] Update CI workflow to install system dependencies (`libglib2.0-dev`, `libgtk-3-dev`) for Tauri builds on Ubuntu runners.

+## Completed

+- [x] Update CI workflow to install system dependencies (`libglib2.0-dev`, `libgtk-3-dev`) for Tauri builds on Ubuntu runners.

 ## Troubleshooting Notes

 - If you see an error about `glib-2.0` not being found during a Tauri build in CI, install the `libglib2.0-dev` package on Ubuntu.
 This provides the required `glib-2.0.pc` file and headers for the build.
+- If you see an error about `gdk-3.0` not being found, install the `libgtk-3-dev` package on Ubuntu.
+This provides the required `gdk-3.0.pc` and GTK 3 development files.